-The following table shows selected financial information for the transition period ended December 31, 2022 and the comparative period ended December 31, 2021 (the "Comparative Period").
-The Comparative Period information is derived from the Company's unaudited, condensed consolidated financial statements and filed with the SEC on Quarterly Report on Form 10-Q on February 4, 2022, and can be referred to for additional details.
+The following table shows selected financial information for the twelve months ended December 31, 2023 and the comparative period ended December 31, 2022 (the "Comparative Period").
+The Comparative Period information is derived from the Company's unaudited, consolidated and combined financial statements.